-Formaldehyde measurements were conducted at full operating load from a Siemens-Westinghouse 501F gas-fired combustion turbine with lean pre-mix low- NO_x combustors, and a selective catalytic reduction (SCR) and carbon monoxide (CO) catalysts.
-The California Air Resources Board (CARB) Method 430 using DNPH (dinitrophenylhydrazine) reagent and Fourier Transform Infrared (FTIR) spectroscopy were employed.
-Formaldehyde emissions using CARB Method 430 averaged 9 ppb in the turbine exhaust (before the SCR and CO catalysts) and 5 ppb at the stack.
-The CARB Method 430 results did not compare well with the FTIR results, which averaged 47 ppb at the turbine exhaust and 42 ppb at the stack - over the same time periods.
-The QA/QC for both methods do not indicate any issues or concerns, thus it is not possible to determine which, if either, set of results accurately represents formaldehyde emissions.
+An emission testing program was conducted on a combined-cycle Siemens-Westinghouse 501F gas-fired combustion turbine with lean pre-mix low- $NO_x$ combustors, and a selective catalytic reduction (SCR) and carbon monoxide (CO) catalysts.
+The program included measurement of emissions of formaldehyde, benzene and other volatile organic compounds, as well as $NO_x$ and CO.
+Tests were conducted to characterize emissions at base load, at lower load rates, and during load transients including startup and shutdown of the gas turbine.
+The results of standard reference methods were compared with the results from the FTIR.
+Formaldehyde emissions were measured using California Air Resources Board (CARB) Method 430 using DNPH (dinitrophenylhydrazine) reagent and using Fourier Transform Infrared (FTIR) spectroscopy.
+The two methods did not compare well, although the methods for measurement of other pollutants compared more closely to the FTIR results.
+The QA/QC for both methods did not indicate any issues or concerns, thus it is not possible to determine which, if either, set of results accurately represents the actual formaldehyde emissions.
+The tests did provide results for emissions at various unit loads during startup and during operation at base load and 60% load.